sara-service/DSpace-Setup/README.md

 ## Intro

-This manual provides some steps, after that you can have installed and already configured instance of the DSpace-6 server.
+This manual provides a step-by-step setup for a fully configured instance of DSpace6 server.
 The configuration includes:
 * REST
-* SWORD
 * SWORDv2
 * xmlui with Mirage-2 theme
-* mailing functionality via "bwfdm.dspacetest@gmail.com"
+* SMTP mailing functionality

+It is based on Ubuntu Server 16.04 and was performed in a bwCloud VM.
-This manual was tested with Ubuntu Server 16.04, the image was provided by bwCloud.
-The installation process can take up to 20 min, it works fully automatically up to the finishing part, where you will be prompted to create an admin user for DSpace.
+The main installation script can take up to 1/2hr, but it runs fully automated til the end, where you will be prompted to create an admin user for DSpace.

-Further DSpace-configuration can be done according the documentation: https://wiki.duraspace.org/display/DSDOC6x/DSpace+6.x+Documentation
+It is advised to walk through this manual without interruptions or intermediate reboots.

+Further reading:
+https://wiki.duraspace.org/display/DSDOC6x/DSpace+6.x+Documentation

 In case of questions please contact:
 * Stefan Kombrink, Ulm University, Germany / e-mail: stefan.kombrink[at]uni-ulm.de
 * Volodymyr Kushnarenko, Ulm University, Germany / e-mail: volodymyr.kushnarenko[at]uni-ulm.de

 ## Setup